eva-butler/Notes/Intermediate_Machine_Learning.md

 ## Pipelines

-Pipelines are a simple way to keep your data preprocessing and modeling code organized.
-Specifically, a pipeline bundles preprocessing and modeling steps so you can use the whole bundle as if it were a single step.
+"Pipelines are a simple way to keep your data preprocessing and modeling code organized.
+Specifically, a pipeline bundles preprocessing and modeling steps so you can use the whole bundle as if it were a single step."

 Step 1: Use ColumnTransformer class to bundle together different preprocessing steps.